sergeny/plotdata/README.md

 You can also specify an alternative name for this file, e.g. grailsw configure-backend /etc/BackendConfig.groovy

-7. Use the script backend.sh to create tables in the SQL database:
+8. Use the script backend.sh to create tables in the SQL database:
 ./backend.sh --create-tables
 Also check out
 ./backend.sh -h or ./backend.sh --help

-8. Run the server:
+9. Run the server:
 ./backend.sh --run
 By default you will be using BackendConfig_production.groovy in the current directory that was perhaps created at step 6.
 You can also specify a different file:
 ./backend.sh -c /etc/BackendConfig.groovy --run

+DO NOT RUN MULTIPLE BACKEND SERVERS AT THE SAME TIME.

-9. Stop the server with Ctrl+C (better option?)
+10. Stop the server with Ctrl+C (so far there is no other option)